-- a) the mixture control screw has been screwed in up to the stop without causing any change in rotational speed, a smaller idling jet has to be installed; - b) the engine dies when the mixture control screw is still open by 2 turns, a larger idling jet needs to be selected; - Naturally, in cases of jet changes, you have to start your adjusting work from the beginning. - 5 Now, use the slide stop screw to adjust the desired idling speed - 6 In cases of greater changes in outside temperature and extremely different altitudes, the idling speed should be readjusted.
+a) the mixture control screw has been screwed in up to the stop without causing any change in rotational speed, a smaller idling jet has to be installed;

+b) the engine dies when the mixture control screw is still open by 2 turns, a larger idling jet needs to be selected;

+Naturally, in cases of jet changes, you have to start your adjusting work from the beginning.

+- 5 Then, use the adjusting wheel to set the desired idle speed. - 6 In cases of greater changes in outside temperature and extremely different altitudes, the idling speed should be readjusted.